 - preventative care

-There are schools in the US that do not have a health insurance plan, therefore students are free to select whatever plan they like.
+There are educational instutions in the US that do not have mandatory plans with pre-determined coverage, therefore students are free to select whatever plan they like.

-If your school permits you to purchase whatever plan you like, do not just pick cheap health insurance for international students.
+If your school permits you to purchase whatever plan you like, never go for the cheapest option.
 The one offering most services, nor least.
-Instead, take a look at several plans so you can pick the best health insurance for international students in the USA.
+Instead, take a look at several plans so you can pick the best health insurance for F1 visa students in the USA.

 The US Department of State has set no insurance requirements for F1 students.
-The requirements are set by the schools.
+Instead, the requirements are set by the schools.